nextgis/nextgis_frontend/input/ngw-connector.api.md

     setNgw(baseUrl: string): void;
     // (undocumented)
     setRequestTransform(requestTransform: RequestTransformFunction | undefined | null): void;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/ngw-connector" does not have an export "ResourcesControl"
     //
     // (undocumented)
     updateResource(resource: ResourceIdKeynameDef, data: DeepPartial<ResourceItem>): CancelablePromise<ResourceItem | undefined>;